BirdeeHub/nixCats-nvim/README.md

 or you need to import a plugin straight from git that has a non-standard build step, and need to do a custom definition, [./customPluginOverlay.nix](./customPluginOverlay.nix) is the place for it.

+You do not have to name your folder within the lua directory myLuaConf.
+Just change RCName in the flake.

 ---

 #### Installation: